Everything on this page will become a problem the moment you do it correctly.

 The moment you turn something into a practice, a version of you starts doing it.
 That version wants to do it well.
 It checks whether it is doing it correctly.
 It notices improvement.
 It builds an identity around being someone who does this.
 The thing that was supposed to dissolve a pattern has become the next pattern.
 The tool is now the cage.

-One specific version of this trap is worth naming before anything else: some people do not lose contact with the body by being chaotic or distracted.
+Some people do not lose contact with the body by being chaotic or distracted.
 They lose it by interpreting too fast.
 The sensation arrives.
-Before it has fully landed, it has already become an explanation, a self-observation, a problem to address, or a move toward someone else.
+Before it has fully landed, it has already become an explanation, a self-observation, a problem to address.
 The contact never actually happened.
 It was processed instead.
-If that pattern runs in you, the risk on this page is not that you will ignore these methods.
-It is that you will understand them very well, apply them thoughtfully, and still manage to stay one layer above the thing they are pointing at.
-The interpretation will arrive before the contact does.
-That is the specific trap to watch for here.
+If that pattern runs in you, the risk here is not that you will ignore these methods.
+It is that you will understand them very well and still manage to stay one layer above what they are pointing at.

-One instruction that follows from this: nothing that happens while using these methods needs to be archived.
-No notes about what worked.
-No self-concepts built from what you noticed.
-No story about the session afterward.
+Nothing that happens while using these methods needs to be archived.
 The meaning-making that arrives immediately after contact is the loop reasserting itself.
 Let it pass.

 One prior condition.
-These methods assume a body with enough baseline capacity to register what they're pointing at.
-If you haven't slept, haven't eaten, are mid-crash — start there.
+If you haven't slept, haven't eaten, are in the middle of a crash, start there.
 Not as preparation for the real work.
-Because a body that depleted isn't hiding its signals behind a management layer.
-It genuinely doesn't have them available.
+A body that depleted isn't hiding anything.
+It genuinely has nothing available.
 The calibrators will feel like nothing.
 That isn't resistance.
 That's absence.
-Restore the baseline first.
+Come back when you've eaten.

 Calibrators